Signature Workshops

 Using the Five Senses for Arousal (90 minutes)

 For many, pleasure begins in the mind rather than the physical touch.
-In this workshop, you will explore methods for engaging, or restricting, all five senses (taste, sound, smell, sight, and touch) for exciting and steamy sexual encounters.
+In this workshop, you will explore methods for engaging or restricting all five senses (taste, sound, smell, sight, and touch) for exciting and steamy sexual encounters.
 Come prepared to participate and explore infinite possibilities.
-Within the workshop, we will be testing methods on our largest organ, our skin, and on a mixture of traditionally and non-traditionally erogenous zones.
+Within the workshop, we will test methods on our largest organ, our skin, and a mixture of traditionally and non-traditionally erogenous zones.

-I had the privilege of attending a previous workshop and had so much fun!
+• I had the privilege of attending a previous workshop and had so much fun!
 Also, I got to learn some things about myself in the process!
 Yael Rosenstock is fun, informative, inclusive, and creates a comfortable atmosphere for all...
 I highly recommend it!
-Erica Colon

 Anonymous

-I attended Yael’s Arousal workshop with my partner and we learned soooo much!!
+• I attended Yael’s Arousal workshop with my partner and we learned soooo much!!
 Thank you for creating a space for us to feel comfortable discussing and exploring topics that are actually pretty taboo in our circles.
-Also thank you for opening our mind to new possibilities in our intimacy...had some bomb ass arousal sessions that night and yes sessions in plural! 😉 – Annalee Reid
+Also thank you for opening our mind to new possibilities in our intimacy...had some bomb ass arousal sessions that night and yes sessions in plural! 😉

 Tools for Smoothing the Transition into CNM & Polyamory